Skip to main content

 Create Temporary (Stopgaps)

-Stopgaps are temporary, partial measures introduced by builders when full accessibility is not yet feasible.
+Stopgaps are intentionally temporary, partial measures introduced by builders when full accessibility is not yet feasible.

 Stopgaps occupy a crucial and sometimes debated space within the accessibility lifecycle because they arise when foundational work has been delayed or neglected.

-They are positioned in the builder-side care space based on two key factors: 1) who implements them (the builders) and 2) the intent of the action (reduce harm while better solutions are implemented).
+They are positioned in the builder-side care space based on two key factors: 1) who implements them (the builders) and 2) the builder's intent to use them as a bridge while fuller accessibility work is underway.
+A measure does not become a stopgap just because it is partial.
+The builder must also mean it to be temporary.

 They are not polished or equivalent alternatives to accessibility -- they are acknowledged as incomplete.
 Yet they demonstrate care by reducing harm in the short term.
 Stopgaps do not and should not replace the obligation to fully remediate.
 They buy time, reduce harm, and signal accountability.

-Stopgaps are designed to be replaced by more complete acts of care.
-They must have end-dates.
-If a stopgap is intended to serve as a long-term fix, then it is a manifestation of neglect.
+Builders create stopgaps to be replaced by more complete acts of care.
+Stopgaps need end conditions, replacement paths, or explicit removal plans.
+If a builder intends a stopgap, incomplete by nature, to serve as a long-term fix, the measure is a manifestation of neglect.

 not support channels

-Unlike support channels, which can operate as standing infrastructure, stopgaps are defined by their temporary status and explicit path to replacement.
-A stopgap can be a temporary interface, alternate workflow, manual service, or human-mediated route, but it must be openly partial and scheduled to disappear once fuller access exists.
+Unlike support channels, which can operate as standing infrastructure, stopgaps are defined by intentional temporariness and an explicit path to replacement.
+A stopgap can be a temporary interface, alternate workflow, manual service, or human-mediated route, but it must be openly partial and scheduled to be replaced by fuller access.

 Role in the ENABLE Model